Have you ever eaten Dill Bread (Dillie Bread)? It's so good. One of the best homemade bread recipes in our recipe box.

-Don here, telling you about Aunt Pauline’s Dillie Bread.
-This is a great bread recipe passed down from my mother’s Aunt Pauline.
-She lived in an era where most bread was made at home.
+My Great Aunt Pauline's Dill Bread recipe (or Dillie Bread as we call it) is a delightfully savory homemade bread with dill.
+We love it for breakfast (or anytime) and October is National Breakfast Month so I'm reposting it today.
+Aunt Pauline lived in an era where most bread was made at home.
 It has the wonderful texture of good, homemade white bread, with the amazing flavor of dill.

 Like all bread recipes, it takes a little finesse to bring it to life.
 I add about 1 cup of flour less at the beginning and reserve one cup of water to knead in alternately after the other ingredients have been blended.
-But, I must admit, Lois doesn’t do anything special with the recipe and it turns out every time.
+But, I must admit, Lois doesn't do anything special with the recipe and it turns out every time.
 Just give it a try.
-Not, however, that we have tried this in the bread machine, but it never turns out, so don’t do that!
+Don't bother trying this with gluten free flour or in the bread machine; it never turns out!

-My mother used to make Creamed Chip Beef Gravy to serve over toasted slices of Dillie Bread (one of Lois’ favorite ways to eat it).
+My mother, known affectionately as "Momma Betty," used to serve Dillie Bread toasted with Creamed Chip Beef Gravy over top (one of Lois' favorite ways to eat it).
 I like it with butter when it comes warm from the oven.
-It’s also great accompaniment to a peasant meal on a cold winter’s evening or with some sliced turkey or ham as a sandwich.
+It's also great accompaniment to a peasant meal on a cold winter's evening or with some sliced turkey or ham as a sandwich.

 - 12 C flour